 Learning Resource Centre (LRC)

-The LRC supports learning and teaching across the school.
+The LRC is a popular hub of our school community and supports learning and teaching across the curriculum.

-Our aim is to develop a life-long love of reading through an exciting programme of author visits, participation in the Carnegie Medal and Excelsior Awards, book fairs, competitions, reading initiatives and involvement in literacy charity projects.
+The LRC’s aim is to develop a life-long love of reading through an exciting programme of author visits and workshops, literary themed events, trips to exhibitions and museums, book fairs, competitions, reading initiatives and involvement in literacy charity projects.
+We also participate in children’s literary awards including the Carnegie Medal, the Royal Society Young People’s Book Prize and the Excelsior Award.

-Students have the opportunity to volunteer to become Student Librarians during the course of the academic year.
+Students have the opportunity to volunteer to become Student Librarians during the course of the academic year and to join our popular Book Clubs.

-The LRC is a quiet working environment where students can:
+The LRC is a quiet working environment where all students can:

 - or simply read for interest and enjoyment.